atenhune/lem_in-1/README.md

 <img width="500" alt="Screen_Shot_2022-10-11_at_1 32 01_PM" src="https://user-images.githubusercontent.com/77926655/195675044-988c05e4-90d6-4294-a0e1-a92aa461bfa6.png">

 ‘Your ant colony must move from one location to another.
 How do you do it in the shortest time possible?
-The project serves as an introduction to graph traversal algorithms.
+This project serves as an introduction to graph traversal algorithms.
 The program will have to intelligently select paths and choose precise movements for the ants to traverse through a network.’

 I.e. intelligent ant colony manager algorithm.